 Immediate cause of the First World War

 The immediate cause of the First World War was a shooting in Bosnia.
-Archduke Franz Ferdinand, heir to the Austro-Hungarian throne, and his wife Sophie were visiting Sarajevo, the capital of Bosnia on June 28, 1914, when they were shot dead by a young Serbian, a member of the Serbian nationalist movement called the Black Hand.
+Archduke Franz Ferdinand, heir to the Austro-Hungarian throne, and his wife Sophie were visiting Sarajevo, the capital of Bosnia on June 28, 1914, when they were shot dead by a young Serbian, a member of the Serbian nationalist movement titled the Black Hand.

 Why were they shot?